theupdateframework/taps/tap5.md

 #Rationale

-We introduce this TAP because, without it, the users who wished to implement this use case would be forced implement undesirable solutions, such as requiring the Django project to maintain its own repository.
+We introduce this TAP because, without it, the users who wished to implement this use case would be forced to implement undesirable solutions, such as requiring the Django project to maintain its own repository.
 It would be desirable for such users to use a more practical solution that allows them to fix the root of trust on PyPI as described above.